RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `nearest` or `linear`
     - Default is `linear`
 * `imageColor` - type: COLOR
-    - Applies a color shift to the images defined by `staticImage`, `imageType` and `defaultImage` by multiplying each pixel's color by this color value.
+    - Applies a color shift to the images defined by `staticImage`, `imageType` or `defaultImage` by multiplying each pixel's color by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the images by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 This property is applied after `imageSaturation` so by setting that property to `0` it's possible to colorize rather than color shift.
     - Default is `FFFFFFFF` (no color shift applied)
 * `imageColorEnd` - type: COLOR
     - Works in the exact same way as `imageColor` but can be set as the end color to apply a color shift gradient.